NCGRP/vb/README.txt

 Resources:
 1) The blast database from a flashed read archive
 2) A query sequence in fasta format
-3) The fasta file from a flashed read archive
+3) The sorted fasta file from a flashed read archive (one line per sequence)

 Requirements (in path):
 1) blastn (part of BLAST+ package)